appliedmicrobiologyresearch/covgap/README.md

 - conda >= 4.9 (for mac only)
 - snakemake >= 5.26

-We recommend to install snakemake by using mamba: (unless you already have snakemake)
+In case you don't have snakemake already, we recommend to install it via mamba:

 ```
 $ conda install -c conda-forge mamba